milangupta4/milangupta4.github.io/_posts/2024-08-23-customer-journey-analytics-pipeline.md

 1. User profile data -
     1. When did the user signup for the first time,
-    2. what is the user’s age,
+    2. What is the user’s age,
-    3.  is the user signed up to the loyalty program,
+    3. Is the user signed up to the loyalty program,
-    4. has the user completed a purchase,
+    4. Has the user completed a purchase,
-    5. how many carts has the user checked out,
+    5. How many carts has the user checked out,
-    6. what are the loyalty points that the user has got
+    6. What are the loyalty points that the user has got

 ![image](/assets/images/customer-journey-analytics/types-of-customer-journey-data.png)

 2. User events data - here we track every scroll or click that a user does, and specially focus on actionable insights.
-For the purpose of our D2C app, we are focused specifically on the journey from Search to Browsing to Cart addition to Cart checkout
+For the purpose of our D2C app, we are focused specifically on the journey from Search to Browsing to Cart addition to Cart checkout.
+User event data is what we will use to create our acquisition-to-conversion funnel.
 3. User transactions & Product inventory data
-    1. This is data that is actually logged to the system, that has an impact outside of just the user experience - for example carts_checkout contains data of customers who have checked-out products online
+    1. This is data that is stored in databases.
+These data have business value in their own right - for example carts_checkout contains data of customers who have checked-out products online.
+Being able to tie transaction data with funnel data will make our analysis richer, by tying our engagement metrics to revenue.

 ![image](/assets/images/customer-journey-analytics/giftaway_db.png)

 ### You own all your data with Customer Journey Analytics Pipeline

 In a first-party analytics pipeline, all of the above - User profiles, User events and User transactions are owned and directly managed by the business.

-The business has access to the raw data, meaning that there is unlimited analysis that you can run on the data.
+Because the business has access to all raw data, there is a scope for unlimited analysis on the data.

 If you are a super-big company having needs, it makes sense to build your own analytics pipeline.
 Additionally, if you are concerned about a third-party owning your data for privacy/ security reasons, again first-party Analytics pipeline comes into the picture.